ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - A build job checks if PRs modify the release notes. *(Markus Raab)*
 - `clang` tests have been ported to the new build system *(Lukas Winkler et al)*
 - `clang-5.0` is now used for clang tests by the build system *(Lukas Winkler)*
+- An additional build job on Ubuntu:xenial has been added *(Lukas Winkler)*
 - Several improvments to the build system have been implemented *(Lukas Winkler)*:
   - Better Docker image handling
   - abort of previously queued but unfinished runs on new commits